The endpoint of the Gregory-Laflamme instability of black strings revisited: Numerical Methods

 with $c_\alpha = 1.3$.
 Here $K$ is the trace of the extrinsic curvature of the spatial slices and $\Theta$ is another of the CCZ4 evolution variables.
 We evolve the shift vector $\beta^i$ with the integrated Gamma-driver,

-where $\hat\Gamma^i$ is the usual CCZ4 evolution variable and $c_\beta=0.6$.\footnote{Note that the values of the gauge parameters $c_\alpha$ and $c_\beta$ that we use in \eqref{eq:lapse_eq} and \eqref{eq:gamma_driver} differ from the typical values used in black holes binary mergers in astrophysical scenarios, which are $c_\alpha=2$ and $c_\beta=0.75$.} Notice that unlike \cite{Figueras:2015hkb,Figueras:2017zwa,Bantilan:2019bvf}, we have not included an extra term \eqref{eq:gamma_driver} corresponding to the constracted Christoffel symbols of the (conformally rescaled) initial spatial metric.
+where $\hat\Gamma^i$ is the usual CCZ4 evolution variable and $c_\beta=0.6$; these choices of gauge parameters have proven to work well in numerical simulations of higher dimensional black hole spacetimes \cite{Shibata:2009ad,Shibata:2010wz,Figueras:2015hkb,Figueras:2017zwa,Bantilan:2019bvf}.\footnote{Note that the values of the gauge parameters $c_\alpha$ and $c_\beta$ that we use in \eqref{eq:lapse_eq} and \eqref{eq:gamma_driver} differ from the typical values used in black holes binary mergers in astrophysical scenarios, which are $c_\alpha=2$ and $c_\beta=0.75$.} Notice that unlike \cite{Figueras:2015hkb,Figueras:2017zwa,Bantilan:2019bvf}, we have not included an extra term in \eqref{eq:gamma_driver} corresponding to the contracted Christoffel symbols of the (conformally rescaled) initial spatial metric.
 The reason is that such term vanishes for our choice of initial conditions, see Section \ref{sec:init_data}.